 The sport of IPSC was originally developed to test shooters’ practical skills using full power handguns.
-Today, the sport includes four major divisions:
+Today, the sport includes seven divisions:

 The Open division is the F1 class of the IPSC shooting world.
 Athletes’ firearms can be modified with a number of enhancements, including optics for improved accuracy, extended magazines for extra power and recoil-lightening compensators for faster shooting speed.

 The Standard division sees athletes competing with some modifications to their firearms for enhanced fit and performance, however optics and recoil compensators are not allowed, and the pistol must fit in a standard-sized box – which limits overall magazine capacity.

 In the Production division, athletes compete with unmodified handguns commonly used by police and military forces around the world, however magazine capacity is limited to 15 rounds.
 The Production division is popular due to the availability and lower cost of equipment.

 The Production Optics division requirement same as the Production division but Optic/electronic sights are mandatory.

 5Production Optics Light

 The Production Optics Light division requirement equirement same as the Production division but Optic/electronic sights are mandatory.
 The firearm maximum 1 kg weight with an empty magazine inserted.

 IPSC’s Revolver division attracts competitors from around the world, proving the continued relevance and popularity of these firearms.
 As most revolvers are limited to 6 rounds, you’ll need to practice your reload if you want to do well!

 The Classic division handgun visually resembling the single stack 1911 form, and it must fit in a standard-sized box – which limits overall magazine capacity.